The following bylaws became effective - February 9, 2023.

-- There shall be at least two scheduled meetings of the BOD each year.
+- There shall be at least four scheduled meetings of the BOD each year.

-- A scheduled meeting shall be called by the President by notifying all directors at least two weeks in advance.
+- A scheduled meeting shall be called by the President by notifying all directors at least one week in advance.

-- Additional meetings may be called by the President or by written request of at least five officers with no less than thirty days’ notice.
+- Additional meetings may be called by the President or by written request of at least five BOD members with no less than thirty days’ notice.

 - The BOD may conduct the business of FSGS by any approved means of communication.

 - Upon the President’s own motion, the President may call a special Board of Directors meeting with at least 72 hours notice.
 In the notice the President must state the date, time, purpose of meeting and all business to be conducted.
 At the special meeting, the first order of business to be conducted is to establish a quorum.
 The second order of business is to approve the meeting and to approve the agenda.